MOHAMEDHAMADA32/problem-solving/README.md

 # problem-solving
-"I use this repository to save my answers and the correct solutions to problems I work on."
+"This repository contains my personal solutions to various problems, along with the correct answers for reference and learning."